zacfrulloni/Awesome-Generative-AI-Resources/README.md

 | [windframe](windframe.dev/?ref=zazacattack) | Windframe helps developers quickly build and edit web UIs with over 1000 Tailwind templates. |
 | [Framer ai](https://www.framer.com/) | Framer uses AI for fast, no-code website creation with responsive design and animations. |
 | [Butternut ai](https://www.butternut.ai/?ref=zac54) | Butternut AI enables rapid, code-free website creation in under 20 seconds, offering customizable designs, SEO optimization, and 24/7 support.
 It features free and premium plans for individuals and enterprises. |

+## Contributing & Code of Conduct

+Contributing
+We welcome contributions to make this repository a comprehensive resource for prompt engineering enthusiasts.
+Here’s how you can help:

+Guidelines for Contributing
+Follow our step-by-step guide in the CONTRIBUTING.md file to learn how to add new resources, fix errors, or enhance existing sections.

+Code of Conduct
+We strive to maintain a respectful and inclusive community.
+Please read our Code of Conduct to understand the expected behavior when contributing.

+Feedback and Suggestions
+If you have ideas for improvements, feel free to open an issue or submit a pull request.
+Constructive feedback is always welcome!

+## Support My Work

+Consider giving this repository a ⭐️ if you find it helpful, or share it with others who might benefit!
+Contributions are always welcome—your input and additions help make this resource better for the entire community.
+Some of the links here may contribute to supporting the project at no extra cost to you.
+If this project benefits you, consider [sponsoring me on GitHub](https://github.com/sponsors/zacfrulloni) or [buying me a coffee](https://www.buymeacoffee.com/zazacattack) to help support ongoing updates and improvements.

+If you'd like to reach out, feel free to check the contact me section below.
+Thank you for your support! 🙏

+Feel free to reach out if you have questions or suggestions in our **#general** or **#feedback** channels.
+Let’s build a community of knowledge and support.

+## 11. Disclosure

+Disclosure: I am compensated through these affiliate partnerships, and this compensation helps support the resources and ongoing work within this repository.
+Affiliate links are provided in sections containing resources, including but not limited to learning materials, tools, and community memberships.
+This disclosure appears on all applicable pages of this repository.

+## 12. Contact Me

+If you have any questions, feedback, or suggestions, feel free to reach out!
+You can contact me via email at: zacfrull `[at]` hotmail `[dot]` com.

+Looking forward to hearing from you!